 I am also the founder and co-facilitator of Alchemy, an international artist-led residency.
-Founded on the Toronto Islands in 2015, Alchemy has found a home in rural Prince Edward County, Ontario.
-Visit makealchemy.com to learn more about this unique residency at the intersections of culinary and creative practices and fueled by community engagement.
+Founded on the Toronto Islands in 2015, Alchemy now takes place primarily in rural Prince Edward County, Ontario.
+Visit makealchemy.com to learn more about our work at the intersections of culinary and creative practices and fueled by community engagement.

-A visual artist and cook,my work explores the fertile common ground between communities and the sharing of art, food and dialogue.
+As a visual artist and trained chef, I explore the fertile common ground between communities and the sharing of art, food, and conversation.

 I consider new ways to document the intersection between creative practices, communities and food.
 My work also investigates how the contributions of artists, cooks and makers can positively impact the well-being of themselves and others.
 This part of my work is currently the subject of my graduate thesis at the Nova Scotia College of Art and Design.